engineering87/engineering87.github.io/_posts/2024-09-09-transient-error-handling.md

 ### Why is Transient Error Handling Often Ignored?
 Despite its importance, transient error handling is often ignored due to a number of reasons:

-1. Underestimation of risk: Transient errors are considered very rare, negligible events by most developers.
+1. **Underestimation of risk**: Transient errors are considered very rare, negligible events by most developers.
 This may lead to a lack of implementation for error handling or retry logic in the system, which are most important for resilience.
-2. False Assumption of Network Reliability: Many assume that the network is always reliable, and the different components in the distributed system will have no issues communicating with each other.
+2. **False Assumption of Network Reliability**: Many assume that the network is always reliable, and the different components in the distributed system will have no issues communicating with each other.
 In real-world systems, network failures are inevitable, and proper handling of such failures is an absolute necessity.
-3. Lack of Awareness: Not all developers are aware of the different strategies in error handling, which include exponential backoff retries, circuit breakers, or temporary result caching.
+3. **Lack of Awareness**: Not all developers are aware of the different strategies in error handling, which include exponential backoff retries, circuit breakers, or temporary result caching.
 Most common reasons for these are a lack of awareness that will eventually translate into an implementation not robust enough.

 ### Best Practices for Handling Transient Errors
 In order to guarantee consistency in data and in system resilience within a distributed system, some best practices have to be put in place: